 Panthers oust record-setting Bruins 4-3 in OT in Game 7

+Boston, the Presidents’ Trophy winners with NHL records of 65 wins and 135 points, had not lost three in a row all season.

+“The fact that we were able to do what we did after what they did all year … they’re an unreal team and the best I’ve played in my NHL career.
+The fact that we were able to beat them was crazy,” Panthers forward Matthew Tkachuk said.
+“Let’s be honest: Nobody in the whole world thought we were going to win that series except for the guys in that room.”

-Sergei Bobrovsky made 28 saves as the Panthers won three in a row after falling behind 3-1 in the series to advance in the postseason for just the second time since reaching the Stanley Cup Final in 1996.
-They will face the Toronto Maple Leafs in the second round.
+Sergei Bobrovsky made 33 saves for Florida, which advanced in the postseason for just the second time since reaching the Stanley Cup Final in 1996.
+They will face Toronto, which finished off the Tampa Bay Lightning on Saturday in six games.

+“I don’t think you can find a harder team to play against than the Boston Bruins.
+They will test you,” said Florida coach Paul Maurice, who improved to 4-0 in Game 7’s in his career.
+“The players here now have a shared experience of what hard is. … It will make us better for five years.
+That’s how hard it was.”

+Boston rallied from a two-goal deficit to take a 3-2 lead, but Maurice pulled Bobrovsky in the final minutes and called timeout with 88 seconds left to give his players a breather.
+Montour tied it with his second of the game.

-That eliminated the Bruins, who set NHL records with 65 wins and 135 points in the regular season but become the second Presidents’ Trophy winner in five years to lose in the first round.
+That eliminated the Bruins, who became the second Presidents’ Trophy winner in five years to lose in the first round.
+No team with the best regular-season record has won the Stanley Cup since 2013, when the Chicago Blackhawks beat Boston in the Final.

-Sam Reinhart also scored for Florida.
-The Bruins had not lost three games in a row all season.
+“It was an honor to coach that group,” said Bruins coach Jim Montgomery, who took over in Boston this year after Bruce Cassidy was fired.
+“I know we didn’t get to where we wanted.
+I get that.
+But their professionalism, their work ethic, their commitment to being pros.
+It was a joy to be around.”

+Jeremy Swayman, making his first start of the series as a sub for likely Vezina Trophy winner Linus Ullmark, stopped 27 shots.

-The game could be the last for Bruins captain Patrice Bergeron, the five-time Selke Trophy-winner who teased retirement last year but opted to return.
-He was the last Boston player on the ice.
+The game could be the last for Bruins captain Patrice Bergeron, who teased retirement last year but opted to return.
+He was the last Boston player on the ice, leaving after a stick-wave to the crowd and one last hug with Brad Marchand.

+Bergeron said after the game he will take some time to consider his future.
+The five-time Selke Trophy-winner missed the first five games of the series and played the last two with a herniated disc.

+“Learned a lot from him this year,” Montgomery said.
+“Hopefully learn more from him next year.”

 AP NHL Playoffs: https://apnews.com/hub/stanley-cup and https://twitter.com/AP_Sports